gtraines/comando/README.md

 python setup.py install
 ```

-To install the arduino library, copy libraries/commando to wherever your
+To install the Arduino library, copy libraries/commando to wherever your
-arduino libraries are located (~/sketchbook/libraries on linux).
+Arduino libraries are located (~/sketchbook/libraries on linux).

 ## Overview

-You have two devices: 1 running python, and an arduino.
+You have two devices: 1 running Python, and an Arduino.
 You want these to:

 1. call commands on the other one
 2. transfer data